-To recognize Earth Day, all Dining Services residential dining centers will go trayless for all meals Wednesday, April 22.
+To recognize Earth Day, all residential dining centers will be going trayless for all meals Tuesday, April 22.

-In an effort to raise awareness of food consumption and reduce food waste, Dining Services will remove trays from the three dining centers for one day.
-Students will be asked to carry their plate, utensils and glassware directly to tables, without the use of a tray.
+In an effort to raise awareness of food consumption and reduce food waste, UND Dining Services will remove trays from the three dining centers for one day.
+Students will be asked to carry their plate, utensils, glassware and food directly to tables, without the use of a tray.
 The hope is to make students more conscious of the amount of food taken while going through the serving line and reduce the amount of uneaten food that ends up in the landfill.

-Based on the plate waste study done in 2008, and the number of board meals served, 204,500 pounds of food were wasted in the residential dining centers last year.
-An advertising campaign is currently under way in the dining centers to raise awareness of food waste, and promote the benefits of trayless dining.
+The goal of removing trays for a day is to reduce waste, but also bring to the forefront Dining Services’ commitment to educating students that their actions can make a positive impact on the environment.
 In an all-you-care-to-eat dining setting, there is a greater tendency to fill a tray with more food than can actually be eaten.
 As students become more aware of the environmental footprint they are leaving on the earth, dining centers are perfect settings to raise awareness and allow students to make a difference.
-Dining Services has asked students to e-mail ideas and feedback on reducing waste to firstname.lastname@example.org .

 To measure whether or not a reduction in waste occurs, Dining Services employees will measure all edible plate waste generated on the trayless day, April 22, and compare this waste to a dining day where trays were used.
 Edible plate waste was previously measured on March 18, and due to a cyclical menu, the same food items will be served April 22.
 Having this benchmark from March should create a very accurate comparison of waste which will be compiled and shared with students.